Mental Health Counseling, M.A.

 Where You'll Go

-Licensed mental health counselors can treat mental illness and apply their skills in a variety of career settings, including mental health organizations, educational settings, agencies, and corporate environments.
+Licensed mental health counselors can treat mental health conditions and apply their skills in a variety of settings, including mental health organizations, educational settings, agencies, and corporate environments.

 Program Details

-The program information listed here reflects the approved curriculum for the 2024–25 academic year per the Brooklyn College Bulletin.
+The program information listed here reflects the approved curriculum for the 2025–26 academic year per the Brooklyn College Bulletin.
 Bulletins from past academic years can be found here.

 Program Description

 The 60-credit master’s degree in mental health counseling (MHC) prepares students to work as mental health counselors within medical, community, and private practice settings.
-Through rigorous academic course work and clinical internship training, students learn to apply mental health approaches to contemporary practice, assessment, and treatment.
-The MHC program provides in-depth exposure to three principal approaches to counseling: psychodynamic, experiential/humanistic, and cognitive-behavioral.
+Through rigorous academic coursework and clinical internship training, students learn to apply mental health approaches to contemporary practice, assessment, and treatment.
+The MHC program provides in-depth exposure to three principal approaches to counseling: psychodynamic, experiential/humanistic, and cognitive-behavioral therapy.
 In addition to the internship, students perform intake evaluations and psychotherapy at the college’s counseling center.
 The program focuses primarily on clinical work with adults and families.
 After 3,000 hours of supervised, post-degree experience, students are eligible to take an exam for licensure permitting private and independent practice of counseling.

 Matriculation Requirements